MartinMiles/Sitecore.RSS.ContentSearch/README.md

 # Sitecore RSS ContentSearch

 The adequate extension for an outdated Sitecore built-in legacy RSS feed.
+It adds an ability to output feed from the indexed items rather than accessing the actual database.
 ## Description
 New `Content search` section is added to built-in `RSS Feed` template upon installation enabling your feed to benefit from using index: